Pyton-Projects/Desktop-Remainder-Application/README.md

-to execute this app when you pc/latop is in hibernate or sleep use:
+to use this app when your pc/laptop in hibernate use:https://towardsdatascience.com/automate-your-python-scripts-with-task-scheduler-661d0a40b279
-1.open Task Sheduler

-2.create a new task

-3.then locate the app to task sheduler

-4.you are good to go!

-if a error occured then, mail me:rishigithub1@gmail.com